-Some real simple strategies to make sure you do not forget anything are highlighting important information if there is a sub plan and putting a check mark when you finished a task.
-Checking off everything you completed not only helps you be organized throughout the day, but it gives valuable feedback to the teacher on the things you managed to get done with the kids.
+Some real simple strategies you can use to make sure you do not forget anything are highlighting important information if there is a sub plan and putting a check mark when you finished a task.
+Checking off everything you completed not only helps you to be organized throughout the day, but it also gives valuable feedback to the teacher on the things you managed to get done with the kids.

 Familiarize yourself with the routine and classroom management system